syncfusion-content/wpf-docs/wpf/SfChart/Styling-and-Customization.md

 ## Customize Legends

 SfChart provides many options to customize the chart legends.
-Basically it is an ItemsControl, so you can customize the ItemTemplate, ItemsPanel, etc.
+Basically it is an ItemsControl.
+So, you can customize the ItemTemplate, ItemsPanel, etc.

 The following code example demonstrates applying the palette color to the legend icon interior.